Shop with a wall of handmade leather shoes in a bright rainbow of color.

 What’s Included

-- 16 nights accommodations (November 3 -18) (double occupancy), in charmingly decorated riads (small private villas with central courtyards), and very good modern hotel in Casablanca)
+• 16 nights accommodations, double occupancy), in charmingly decorated riads (small private villas with central courtyards), and very good modern hotel in Casablanca)

-- French – and English-speaking textile expert Cynthia Samaké also accompanies the itinerary
+• French -and English-speaking textile expert Cynthia Samaké also accompanies this itinerary

 What’s Not Included